Computer Science

 - Description: Systematic introduction to fundamental concepts of computer science through the study of the Java programming language.
 Coding topics include Java control structures, classes, methods, arrays, graphical user interfaces and elementary data structures.
 Concept topics include algorithms, recursion, data abstraction, problem solving strategies, code style, documentation, debugging techniques and testing.

-- Advisory: Intermediate Algebra or equivalent; not open to students with credit in C S 1AH.
+- Advisory: Advisory: Intermediate Algebra or equivalent; not open to students with credit in C S 1AH.

 - Repeatability: Not Repeatable.